-- the progress, scope or duration of the development of TC-5619, TC-5214, TC-1734, AZD1446 (TC-6683), TC-6987, TC-6499 or any of our other product candidates or programs, such as the target indication(s) for development, the size, design, population, location, conduct, objective, duration or endpoints of any clinical trial, or the timing for initiation or completion of or availability of results from any clinical trial, for submission or approval of any regulatory application, for interactions with regulatory authorities, or, where applicable, for a decision by AstraZeneca as to whether to conduct particular development; - the benefits that may be derived from any of our product candidates or the commercial opportunity in any target indication; - the timing or amount of any payments that AstraZeneca may make to us; - our operations, financial position, revenues, costs or expenses; or - · our strategies, prospects, plans, expectations or objectives is a forward-looking statement made under the provisions of The Private Securities Litigation Reform Act of 1995.
+- the progress, scope or duration of the development of our product candidates or programs, such as the target indication(s) for development, the size, design, population, location, conduct, objective, duration or endpoints of any clinical trial, or the timing for initiation or completion of or availability of results from any clinical trial, for submission or approval of any regulatory application, for interactions with regulatory authorities, or, where applicable, for a decision by AstraZeneca as to whether to conduct particular development; - the benefits that may be derived from any of our product candidates or the commercial opportunity in any target indication; - the timing or amount of any payments that AstraZeneca may make to us; - our operations, financial position, revenues, costs or expenses; or - our strategies, prospects, plans, expectations or objectives is a forward-looking statement made under the provisions of The Private Securities Litigation Reform Act of 1995.
 In some cases, words such as "may," "will," "could," "would," "should," "expect," "intend," "plan," "anticipate," "believe," "estimate," "predict," "project," "potential," "continue," "ongoing," "scheduled" or other comparable words identify forward-looking statements.
 Actual results, performance or experience may differ materially from those expressed or implied by any forward-looking statement as a result of various important factors, including our critical accounting policies and risks and uncertainties relating, among other things, to: